Spudley/mod_headlinemarquee/README.md

 Version History
 ---------------

+v2.0.1
+* Fixed bug in JoomCat generator when loaded on a page without anything else from com_content.

 v2.0
 * Made it modular.
 It is now possible to write additional headline classes for it as separate Joomla plugins.
 * Rewrote the built-in class for Joomla categories, as it wasn't working properly (could still use some further attention though)